asahaf/async-tasks/README.md

 add a task to the tasks list
 #### function
 Type: function(args, index, done)

 args: the passed argument on (asyncTask.do).

 index: the function index (its order among tasks).

-	done: the function that needs to be called when the task is done.
+done: the function that needs to be called when the task is done

 ### asyncTask.wait([before], [after])
 Cause the tasks added after wait() to wait till the tasks before it finish
 #### before
 Type: function

 called on start waiting
 #### after
 Type: function

-called on finish waiting
+called on finish waiting.

 Note: consecutive wait called are squashed into one wait